Jose2610/AGproject/README.md

 For this coding project, I decided to use React Native as my mobile framework, as I already have some experience with React and a little bit with React Native.
 Also, React Native can build native apps for Android and iOS, which made it easier to program, test, and build.
 I also used several packages to make designing simple, such as an image picker, a modal component, an icon library, and a phone number formatter.

 Throught the project, I used the UI provided as a guide to use while programming.
 I decided to create the application in parts, two screens and several components.
-One screen was used for the profile page, while the second screen was used for editting the user's profile.
+One screen was used for the profile page, while the second screen was used for editing the user's profile.

 ### Mobile Technologies Used